 As the Instant Pot reaches pressure, the float valve pops up, and the machine gives its characteristic beep to signal the end of the zero-minute cooking time.

-Press cancel and use a wooden spoon to move the steam release valve to the venting position.
-It is called quick release, as opposed to natural release, which would wait for the pressure to release on its own.
+Once the Instant Pot beeps, press cancel and use a wooden spoon to move the steam release valve to the venting position.
+This is called quick pressure release, as opposed to natural release, which would wait for the pressure to release on its own (and will overcook your broccoli).

 The floating valve falls back down after pressure release.
 Wait for this to happen before you remove the lid.